gitlapse/docs/source/v1/index.md

 # API v1 Reference
-Gitlapse API v1 lets you build Consumer Web\Mobile apps that POST\GET git lapses.
-API v1 only supports anonymous opensource and public git lapses, thus no custom authentication required yet fair-usage apply.
+Gitlapse API v1 lets you build Consumer apps that on top of Gitlapse.

 ## Quickstart
 add this quickstart section to the main homepage of the beta and remove launching soon